-The most common measure of efficiency is SEER, the Seasonal Energy Efficiency Ratio–you’ve likely seen the SEER mentioned on the bright yellow “EnergyGuide” stickers that are found on appliances such as refrigerators and water heaters, as well as conditioners.
+The most common measure of efficiency is SEER, the Seasonal Energy Efficiency Ratio–you’ve likely seen the SEER mentioned on the bright yellow “EnergyGuide” stickers that are found on appliances such as refrigerators and water heaters, as well as air conditioners.
 SEER is a measure of how many BTUs a system produces while consuming one watt of electricity—the higher the SEER number, the more efficient the air conditioner.
-Just as ‘miles per gallon’ is used to compare car efficiency, SEER allows you to compare the energy efficiency of various AC units.
+However, just as ‘miles per gallon’ is used to compare car efficiency, SEER allows you to compare the energy efficiency of various AC units.

 EER is a better standard to use in areas that tend to be very hot—95 degrees or higher—for long periods of time, as EER gives a sense of how well an AC works at peak operating conditions.
 On the other hand, if the average summer temperature in your area is between 80 and 90 degrees, then SEER will be more relevant for you.

-If you live in a hot, humid climate, you need to consider how well a system can dehumidify indoor air.
+needs to consider how well a system can dehumidify indoor air.
 We perspire to provide natural cooling through the evaporation of perspiration from our skin.
 Drier air, up to a point, improves the comfort you experience indoors.
 Generally speaking, air conditioners are designed to create a 40% to 60% relative humidity in your home.